cfoxrhel/self-hosted-loadbalancer-haproxy-keepalived-/README.md

 # self-hosted-loadbalancer-haproxy-keepalived-
-Deploying a self-hosted loadbalancer (haproxy/keepalived) on k8s/openshift
+Deploying a self-hosted loadbalancer (haproxy/keepalived) on k8s/openshift requires openshift cluster and root access to the nodes

 As a means to bring up a self-hosted Loadbalancer with no dependencies on other open shift services.